-- ii. disruption to sequences, mosaics or ecosystem function: - iii. fragmentation or loss of buffering or connectivity within the SNA and between other indigenous habitats and ecosystems: - iv. a reduction in population size or occupancy of threatened species using the SNA for any part of their life cycle; and - b) the effects management hierarchy is applied to all other adverse effects.
+- iii. fragmentation or loss of buffering or connectivity within the SNA and between other indigenous habitats and ecosystems: - iv. a reduction in population size or occupancy of threatened species using the SNA for any part of their life cycle; and - b) the effects management hierarchy is applied to all other adverse effects.